 Knowing your credit score and your credit rating is very important.
 Your credit score helps you with borrowing money, getting insurance and even renting an apartment.
-Find out your credit score now so you don’t scramble at the last minute.
+Check your credit score now so you don’t scramble at the last minute.
 You may need to bring up your credit rating before a big financial transaction or it can even help you find potential identity theft issues.
-We break down the top websites to check where you can get your credit score for free.
+We break down the top websites where you can check your credit score for free.
 Many of them offer additional helpful free tools to keep an eye on your credit score and even help improve your credit rating and financial situation!

 The big three credit bureaus, Experian, Transunion, and Equifax, allow you to check your credit score for free once per year.
 If you head on over to AnnualCreditReport.com and fill out their very short form, you will be able to get your credit report sent to you via email.
 There is also a 1-800 number to call if you prefer.